SHOCK team in 'advanced talks' over Sainz signing

 A shock team have emerged as a contender to sign outgoing Ferrari driver Carlos Sainz for 2025.

-Sainz will be replaced at Ferrari at the end of this season, with seven-time world champion Lewis Hamilton joining the Scuderia in his place.
+Sainz will be replaced by his Ferrari team at the end of this season, with seven-time world champion Lewis Hamilton joining the most successful Formula 1 team on the grid in his place.

-READ MORE: F1 team boss warns star driver's seat under threat for 2025

 While only time will tell whether that decision will be the right one, Sainz has set about trying to woo potential suitors in the hopes of obtaining another full-time seat on the F1 grid.